zhanghe9704/very_simple_image_viewer/README.md

 2. Use PageUp/PageDown key or the scroller on mouse to browse the images inside a folder.
 3. Resize the image as you change the size of the window while maintaining the ratio.
 4. Double click the left key on mouse will open a windows in the current folder to choose an image to show.
 5. Double click the right key on mouse will show the current image in its original size.
+(Does not work when the window is maximized.)

 ## How to use